 Tea tree oil or melaleuca oil is an essential oil that is obtained by the process of distillation of melaleuca alternifolia tea tree.

 These leaves of the tea tree come from the leaves of the native Australian plant Melaleucaalternifolia.

 In recent decades, many people are using it as an alternative and complementary treatment.

 Today, it is present in Cosmetics, topical medicines, and many other household products

 Moreover, you can use it for several other purposes including keeping your hair and nails healthy.

 In addition to its scientifically backed benefits, tea tree oil is inexpensive and safe to use as directed by your doctor.

-In this article, we have summed up 11 uses of tea tree oil in everyday life and the guidelines to effectively and safely use it.
+In this article, we have summed up 11 uses in everyday life that are medically reviewed, and the guidelines to effectively and safely use it.

 Tea Tree Oil and Its Working

 Tea tree oil comes from the plant Melaleucaalternifolia, which is native to Queensland and New South Wales, Australia